You May Use the Same Channel Knowledge Map for Environment-Aware NLoS Sensing and Communication: CKM-Enabled Environment-Aware NLoS Sensing

 with $\alpha_{l_T}$ and $\alpha_{l_R}$ representing the complex gain of the $l_T$th forward and $l_R$th reverse paths, respectively, $\tau_{l_T}$ and $\tau_{l_R}$ indicating the delays, and $L'$ signifying the number of paths for each channel.
-The downlink received signal at the virtual UE (target) is then given by
+To model the complete sensing channel, a single path combination is first considered.
+The downlink signal received at the virtual UE (target) from the $l_T$-th path is given by